leandromoh/RecordParser/README.md

 ## Benchmark

+Libraries always say themselves have great perfomance, but how often they show you a benchmark comparing with other libraries?
-Check the [benchmark page](/Benchmark.md) to compare RecordParser with other libraries.
+Check the [benchmark page](/Benchmark.md) to see RecordParser comparisons.
+If you miss some, a PR is welcome.

 ## Currently there are parsers for 2 record formats:
 1. Fixed length, common in positional files, e.g. financial services, mainframe use, etc